-The D2-230, D2-240, D2-250-1, D2-260 and D2-262 are modular CPUs which can be installed in 3, 4, 6, or 9 slot bases.

-A large selection of I/O modules in the DL205 family, provides flexibility when building a system (See Chapter 4).
-The
+The DL230, DL240, DL250-1 and D2-260 are modular CPUs which can be installed in 3, 4, 6, or 9 slot bases.
+All I/O modules in the DL205 family will work with any of the CPUs.
+The DL205

-DL205 CPUs offer a wide range of processing power and program instructions.
+CPUs offer a wide range of processing power and program instructions.
 All offer RLL and Stage program instructions (See Chapter 5).
 They also provide extensive internal diagnostics that can be monitored from the application program or from an operator interface.

-D2-230 CPU Features
+DL230 CPU Features

-The D2-230 has 2.4K words of memory comprised of 2.0K of ladder memory and approximately 400 words of V-memory (data registers).
+The DL230 has 2.4K words of memory comprised of 2.0K of ladder memory and approximately 400 words of V-memory (data registers).
 It has 92 different instructions available for programming, and supports a maximum of 256 I/O points.